docker/docs/docker-cloud/docker-errors-faq.md

 ---

-## Error: Docker Cloud CLI does not currently support Python 3
+## Docker Cloud CLI does not currently support Python 3

 ### Description